webtacular/Webtacular-Headless-CMS/README.md

 with cacheing enabled, we shave of 60-70 ms of the request time! down from 70-80ms to 15-25 ms

+graphQL queries to the DB take on average 10-20ms, ofcourse, the server it self is hosted localy, but the DB is hosted on a remote server somewhere in the cloud.

 for the user, you have to set the 'email' to be a UNIQUE key